William Holland Thomas: Postbellum years

-After the war, Thomas went back to Stekoah, where he lived with his wife and three children.
+After the war, Thomas went back to Stecoah, where he lived with his wife and three children.
 In 1866, he received a pardon from President Andrew Johnson, after which he hoped to reenter politics and business.

 Thomas's mental condition began to deteriorate.
 Many historians have speculated about the causes of his insanity, but it is not yet known.
 He fell hopelessly into debt.
 Compounding his worries was his responsibilities among and with the Cherokee, who suffered a devastating smallpox epidemic after the war.

 In March 1867, Thomas was declared insane and committed to a state mental hospital in Raleigh.
 From then until the end of his life in 1893, he lived in and out of mental hospitals.
 In 1887 Thomas was still able to assist the ethnologist James Mooney of the Smithsonian Institution by telling him of Cherokee history and lifeways.
 Mooney was doing research and field studies on the Cherokee in western North Carolina.

 Death and legacy

 Thomas died in the state mental hospital in Morganton, North Carolina; he was buried in Green Hill Cemetery in Waynesville.
 He is remembered today as a figure in the outdoor drama Unto These Hills.

-The Museum of the Cherokee Indian displays the battle flag of Thomas's Legion as part of the Cherokee heritage.